International Empowerment Speaker and Trainer

 Fees for Donna’s seminars and workshops are available upon request.
-Please note also that fees have been posted in the member’s area.
-Allow 90 days for bookings.
+Allow 60 days for bookings.

 In addition, she is rapidly gaining recognition internationally for her unique approach to personal coaching and her popular hands-on workshops for Twitter Beginners.
-Her coaching has attracted international attention as a co-author in The Change Book Series 4th edition.
+Her coaching has attracted international attention as a co-author in the fourth book of The Change Book Series.
 Also, she is delighted to work with authors through a special workshop she has developed for writer’s conferences and writing groups.
 The workshop involves participating in social media and other self-promotion activities.
 The emphasis in this workshop is on Twitter and it goes well with publishing in the digital eBook revolution.

 Donna is presently available to present at writer’s conferences, writer’s organizations, corporate meetings and personnel empowerment programs, professional associations, civic and charitable organizations, university student assemblies and libraries.

 She is comfortable with creating a tailor-made workshop designed to support your objectives

 PRESENTATION TOPICS for Your Event: